info-201a-sp20/final-project-natalietheman/README.md

 ## Questions
 1. How does GDP per capita relate to happiness within the United States?
 2. How does the number of McDonald's relate to happiness within the United States?
-3. How does the number of national holidays per year relate to happiness?
+3. How does the average age per country relate to the levels of happiness across the globe?

 ## Datasets